nnikita/RLDatix/README.md

 * lon

 The application uses key based authentication.
 The API key needs to be passed in the Header information.
+Postman collection and environment is also added to Docs folder which makes it easier to run the API and see the response.

 ## Technologies
 * ASP.NET Core 8